iszczesniak/cpp/callable/index.md

 # Introduction

-In C we use a function pointer to ship a piece of code (e.g., that establishes order between objects) to some other piece of code (e.g., a sorting function).
+In C we use a function pointer to ship a piece of code (e.g., that establishes ordering between objects) to some other piece of code (e.g., a sorting function).
 In C++ a generalization of a function is something that we can call.
 We call it a **callable**.
 Calling a callable has the syntax of calling a function (i.e., applying the `()` operator), and the function interface: we know the types of the